materialize-labs/ai-upwork-proposal-generator/README.md

 4. After authorizing the app, copy the full callback URL (containing the authorization code) and paste it in the terminal window when prompted.

-5. The app will now display the authenticated user's information and the list of job applications.
+5. The app will now display the authenticated user's information and store the list of job applications and associated details in the SQLite database.

 ## Adding More API Calls